Nick Speegle

-Nicholas David Speegle (born November 29, 1981) is an American former professional football linebacker.
-He played in the National Football League (NFL) with the Cleveland Browns from 2005 to 2006.
-Speegle played college football at the University of New Mexico.
+Nicholas David Speegle (born November 29, 1981) is an American former professional football player who was a linebacker for the Cleveland Browns of the National Football League (NFL) from 2005 to 2006.
+He played college football for the New Mexico Lobos.

 Early life

-Speegle attended La Cueva High School in Albuquerque, New Mexico and was a good student and a letterman in both football and track and field.
+Speegle attended La Cueva High School in Albuquerque, New Mexico, and was a good student and a letterman in both football and track and field.
 As a senior, he was a first-team All-State defensive end and a second-team state tight end in football.
 In track and field, he won state and set school records in the 110-meter hurdles.